 (3) Faculty are encouraged to develop discoveries and inventions with commercial potential; however, they should do so with due regard to the broader teaching and research mission of Cleveland State.
 Faculty should not allow their interest in a financial opportunity arising out of their research efforts to negatively influence their faculty responsibilities or assigned duties.
 Specifically, research assignments for students must be selected solely on the basis of the students' interests and academic development.
 Faculty should respect and promote the cooperative nature of the academic environment by sharing information when appropriate and participating in joint research efforts with their colleagues.

-(1) Employees must obtain approval from the Vice Provost for research and a conflict of interest management plan must be in place before any business agreements related to their institutional research are finalized.
-Employees may not enter into any agreements relating to commercialization of their research until final written approval from the Vice Provost for Research is obtained.
+(1) Employees must obtain approval from the Vice President for Research and a conflict of interest management plan must be in place before any business agreements related to their institutional research are finalized.
+Employees may not enter into any agreements relating to commercialization of their research until final written approval from the Vice President for Research is obtained.

 (3) Employees other than faculty who wish to perform management activities for newly formed companies commercializing their institutional research during Cleveland State working hours may do so only if they take approved leave.
 Staff who are unable to perform all of their institutional duties because of management responsibilities in their private companies are encouraged to consider a reduction of appointment or other approved leave mechanism.